 While these trails aren’t really “cool,” they are well-treed so often don’t seem as hot.
 Bonus: both are good on windy days.
-For Betasso, Boulder Canyon Drive/SH 119 will be under construction through February 2021.
-Check for road and Boulder Canyon Trail closures before you head up.
+Note: Betasso is closed to bikes on Wednesdays and Saturdays.

 I want to ride gnar.
 Where do I go?

 Looking for the hardest trails in Boulder County?
 Here’s the deets on Black and Double Black rated rides (Safety NOT guaranteed).